Yesterday I commented on the first news from the Synod of the Ecumenical Patriarchate in Istanbul for Ukraine TV channel.

 Religion

-Feast of the Triumph of Orthodoxy
+Greetings on the Feast of the Meeting of the Lord

 Religion